kyelabs/kyepy/README.md

 ```

 ### Define Models
-Create a file called `models.yaml` in the same directory as your python scripts
+Models can be defined in either a `models.yaml` file or a `models.kye` file.
+Create your models file in the same directory as your python scripts

+#### Yaml Models
 Here is an example of a `models.yaml` file:
 ```yaml
 # Define a model for each table